-You know that feeling, after you’re done working out?
+You know that feeling you get after you’re done working out?
 The endorphin-rush makes you feel so energized, awake, and just great.
 Yeah, next time you’re struggling to push yourself to work out, think about that.
 Remind yourself of that after-workout-high that you get.
 This is a major way that I find motivation.
 Just tell yourself that you’ll be thankful when you’re done!

 Your mind gets conditioned to hear things.
 If you call yourself lazy over and over again, your psyche will (subconsciously) start to believe that that’s your identity.
 If you say things about yourself enough, you’ll become those things whether you were in the first place or not; like a self-fulfilling prophecy.
 So start thinking of yourself as a healthy and active instead.
 Keep calling yourself those things, to fill your mind with positive thoughts instead of negativity.
 This could shift your mindset and trick your mind into making you into a healthy person.
 Okay, so it’s not as simple as I just made it sound – but that’s basically how it works.

-I can’t say that without thinking of Parks and Recreation so here ya go. 😉
+I can’t say that without thinking of Parks and Recreation so there ya go. 😉

 I’ve talked a few times before about the many benefits of rewards when it comes to motivation and reaching your goals, and working out is no different.
 If you work hard, you deserve a treat every now and then.
 So set yourself a goal (or a few) and then plan out a reward for each goal that you achieve.
 Like if you want to lose 20 pounds, maybe you can plan on buying yourself new clothes when you hit that goal.
 Or find a jar or container and put a dollar in it every time you complete a workout.
 Don’t take any money out of it, and promise yourself that if you complete your routine for X amount of time, you can spend all the money in the jar on whatever you want.
 Nothing that will hinder your progress, though!
 This will give you something to look forward to.
 Having an incentive is a powerful way to motivate yourself to achieve something.

-Question: How do you motivate yourself to work out?
-I’d love to see your comments below!
+How do you motivate yourself to get your workouts done?